iandouglas/contribution-tracker/README.md

 ```
 Co-authored-by: Real Name <email@address.com>
 ```
 Then you will be prompted to enter an email address.
-This will not be saved for subsequent runs.
+You will be asked if you want to save this for the future.

+Since some plugins for Atom and VS Code are notorious for wrapping co-author lines onto new lines, the application will do its best to spot when this is happening, and correct the commit message.

 Commits which are merges done on github.com (ie, merging a pull request) is not counted toward anyone's total.